microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

 <img src="./images/0022-dependency-in-application-insights-client-base.png" alt="Example model calling dependency generated in Application Insights" width="400"/>

-Cons:
+Pros:

 1. Easy to add custom data.
-2. Semi-structured data organized by tags (later saved as custom dimensions for Application Insights).
+2. Semi-structured data organized by tags.
 3. Automatically correlated from parent to chid items.
 Baggage makes it even easier for querying.

-Pros:
+Cons:

 1. Everything has to a string.
-2. Developers may have to creation a new container for each activity depending on the service used.

 #### Log